 Although you might see timelines that state anywhere between the second and fifth week, the real answer to this question is a bit more articulated.

-Lactating consultants would tell you that it depends on when proper breastfeeding and milk supply is established.
+Lactating consultants would tell you that it depends on when proper breastfeeding and milk supply are established.
 And this usually happens anywhere between four and six weeks.
 But once again, the exact timing is dependent on you and your baby specifically.

 What does it mean to have established proper breastfeeding?
 Three crucial milestones define well-established breastfeeding.